astronomer/docs/learn/airflow-variables.md

 ## Retrieving an Airflow variable

-To programmatically retrieve and Airflow variable you can either use the `.get()` method of the Airflow Variable model or you can pull the Variable value directly from the [Airflow context](airflow-context).
+To programmatically retrieve an Airflow variable, you can either use the `.get()` method of the Airflow Variable model or you can pull the Variable value directly from the [Airflow context](airflow-context).

 When retrieving a JSON serialized variable, make sure to set `deserialize_json=True` in the `.get()` method or access the `json` key from the `var` dictionary in the Airflow context.